SEED BALL STEWARDSHIP GRANT KIT

 Making seed balls is an ancient agricultural technique that has regained popularity in modern times.

-Masanobu Fukuoka was a Japanese philosopher and natural farmer born in 1913, and is the person often attributed with improving and popularizing this planting technique.
+Masanobu Fukuoka was a Japanese philosopher and natural farmer born in 1913 and is the person often attributed with improving and popularizing this planting technique.

 “Fukuoka believed that tillage over large areas is laborious, destructive to soil health, and ultimately unnecessary and thus a waste of time and energy.
 Thus, seed balls have become an important aspect of many natural farming and conservation enterprises worldwide.”
 Andrew Schreiber, Permaculture Research Institute

-In the early 1970s, New York City had endured riots and watched neighborhoods decline to abandon, as apartment buildings fell down and empty lots took their place.
+In the early 1970s, New York City endured riots and watched neighborhoods decline to abandon, as apartment buildings fell down and empty lots took their place.
 Artist Liz Christy began tossing what she referred to as “seed green-aids” into vacant lots.
 She filled water balloons with seeds, soil, and water, and threw them over fences, watching the contents scatter as the balloons burst on the ground.
 This practice is the definition of “guerrilla gardening” and was a first step in revitalizing the city by converting lots into gardens.
 By the 1980s, NYC was home to 800 community gardens!

 INTERESTED IN SPONSORING THIS PROGRAM?
 PLEASE EMAIL US AT PARTNERS@PLANETBEE.ORG